89luca89/pakkero/README.md

 ## Introduction

-**PakkerO** is a binary packer written in Go made for fun and educational purpose.
+**Pakkero** is a binary packer written in Go made for fun and educational purpose.

-PakkerO is divided in two main pieces, the packer part (PakkerO itself) and the launcher part.
+Pakkero is divided in two main pieces, the packer part (Pakkero itself) and the launcher part.

 It can be used to protect and launch various type of payloads, from scripts (bash, php, python...) to